 There will be a number of in-class assignments throughout the quarter, generally completed as part of a team.
 (Team selection will happen in class during the first week of the quarter.)
-These activities or group quizzes are designed for the application of economic concepts and theories to real world examples.
+These activities are designed for the application of economic concepts and theories to real world examples.
 Attendance in class and participation in the activities are an important part of your grade.
 These assignments are not available before they are to be completed in class, but they will be posted on the Aplia website after they have been covered in class.

 If you are sick and miss an in-class assignment, and if you have completed the article summary and explanation as outlined under the "Attendance Policy" above, you can submit an individual in-class assignment for partial credit.
-The maximum score that you can receive is 20% less than your team's score for that assignment so that you can feel the external cost you have imposed on your team with your absence.
+The maximum score that you can receive is 10% less than your team's score for that assignment so that you can feel the external cost you have imposed on your team with your absence.

-To offer some more incentive to participate in class, students will have a chance to earn Branston Bucks to improve their grades.
-Students who participate in class or office hours by answering or asking questions or who demonstrate excellent classroom behavior will earn Branston Bucks, which can be used during the last week of class to buy back points missed from the In-Class Assignments score.
+To offer some more incentive to participate in class, students will have a chance to earn Incentive\$ to buy points to add to the In-Class Assignment score.
+If students answer questions that show that they've done the assigned reading, then they can receive Incentive\$.
+I reserve the right to distribute Incentive\$ for other examples of excellent classroom behavior and effort throughout the quarter.
+Incentive\$ can be used during the last week of class to buy back points missed from the In-Class Assignments score.